The difference between ERP & specialised contract management software

 Ease of use

-An extensive ERP system can be custom built to an organisations needs.
-This high level of customization is what makes ERP's so popular, but at the same time very complex and it requires a lot of time, means and training to get any sense out of it.
-Contract lifecycle software on the other hand focuses heavily on the ease of use and user experience (UX) to ensure users are eager to work with it. of their tools to get companies and departments up and running in no time.
+An extensive ERP system can be custom-built to an organisation's needs.
+This high level of customization is what makes ERP's so popular, but at the same time very complex, and it requires a lot of time, means, and training to get any sense out of it.
+Contract lifecycle software on the other hand focuses heavily on the ease of use and user experience (UX) to ensure users are eager to work with it.

 ERP solutions are well-known for their high cost.
 Modern startups providing purpose-built solutions often provide more features and functionality at a significantly lower price.
 Depending on the size of the organisation, the features and the number of users, the price of an ERP implementation can amount to more than €500.000.
 Online contract management software mostly works with a subscription formula.
 You can often start for as little as €40 per user, per month.
 When you look at the more comprehensive tools with AI functionalities, this goes towards €60.